Explore the breed's characteristics, health, and history — and find trusted breeders

 Man braucht für diese Rasse ein extrem dickes Fell und darf den enormen Arbeitswillen nicht unterschätzen.
 Ein normaler Spaziergänger oder jemand, der den Hund nicht auslasten kann, wird mit einem DJT nicht glücklich werden.
 Wer die nötige Konsequenz, Zeit und die Nerven nicht mitbringt, sollte unbedingt die Finger von dieser Rasse lassen.

-The Deutscher Jagdterrier is an active dog that needs plenty of exercise and mental stimulation.
+The Jagdterrier is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

-The average life expectancy of a Deutscher Jagdterrier is 13-15 years.
+The average life expectancy of a Jagdterrier is 13-15 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.

-Deutscher Jagdterrier grooming requirements include regular brushing, nail trimming, and dental care.
+Jagdterrier grooming requirements include regular brushing, nail trimming, and dental care.
 HonestDog provides detailed grooming tips for every breed.

-The Deutscher Jagdterrier can be a great family dog.
+The Jagdterrier can be a great family dog.
 Proper training and socialization are key.
 HonestDog provides family suitability information for every breed.

-Find verified German Hunting Terrier breeders in your region
+Find verified Jagdterrier breeders in your region

 Other breeds with available puppies from verified breeders